 Manager Offboarding Checklist (Word)

 Upon separation from University employment, employees may be eligible for certain benefits, as described below.
 In the case of retirement, refer to policy #620, Benefits for Retired Employees.

-Vacation: Upon separation from employment, employees will be paid for the cash value of any unused accrued vacation time.
+Vacation: Upon separation from employment, employees will be paid for the cash value of any earned but unused vacation time accumulated in the current year.
 An employee will not be paid for vacation time that has not accrued as of the date of termination, and to which the employee is not otherwise entitled.
+Nor will an employee be paid for carryover days accumulated from prior years.
 Unused sick time, personal time and holidays have no cash value.